Insulin Resistance: Are You One Of The 50% Of People Who Have It ?

-It cannot be overstated how important resistance exercise is for our overall health.
+So, we know that driving glucose into our muscles can have many positive effects on our health.
+Therefore, it stands to reason that the larger those muscle are, the more glucose it can dispose of and store.
+Therefore, it cannot be overstated how important resistance exercise is for our overall health.
 I will cover this in a post at a later time, but having larger stronger muscles can improve our longevity and healthspan considerably.
 Stronger muscles take up and burn more energy or calories.
 Stronger muscles help minimize our risk of falling as we age.
 Stronger muscles also help us recover faster from surgery or injuries following a fall.
 There are only a few of you out there who can’t (because of doctors advice) perform resistance exercises.
 Talk to your doctor if you are concerned about your risk.
 Talk to a trainer or physical therapist if you need guidance.
 The muscles that matter most are your legs.
 So exercises like squats, getting out of a chair without using your arms, calf raises, and so on are what you should be concentrating on.
 You can perform upper body exercises too, but you should emphasize leg exercises.

-B. Putting fewer carbs into our bloodstream.
+B. Putting fewer simple carbs into our bloodstream.

 So we can increase our muscle mass to take more glucose out of our bloodstream.
-But we also need to put fewer carbs into our bloodstream!!
+But we also need to put fewer simple carbs into our bloodstream.
 The less glucose your liver has to process, the fewer triglycerides there will be flowing through your blood.
 That will decrease the number of Trigs in your body that your liver produces.

 So we need to reduce simple carbs : bread, rice, cookies, and any added sugar.
 This can be a daunting issue for many.
 Some can handle abrupt changes, many more cannot.
 All of you can simply pick one food group to eliminate this week and another group next week, and so on.
 For example, don’t start your day with a bagel… white bread is literally the worst offender.
 In addition, breakfast is not your most important meal of the day.
 If you are on a moderate or high carbohydrate diet then you will crave food in the morning.
 That will diminish over a short period of time if you do not feed yourself simple carbs.
 People on low carb diets will not have those cravings.
 So you can skip breakfast altogether… or you can have a few eggs and some whole-grain toast.